"The Best Camera Is The One That's With You"

 In line with "The Best Camera Is The One That's With You", there are currently five camera set-ups that I might bring along in different combinations:

-1 My Eyes.
+1 No-weight, i.e. my eyes.
 The most important camera are my own eyes.
 Even when not carrying a real camera, it is still fun to try and spot nice things to take photos off.
 Next to being a good exercise to train one's "photographic eyes", it is also a good way to relax a bit.
 A good way to slow down.

-2 An iPhone 6s.
+2 Ultra-light weight, involving my mobile phone.
+Currently, this is an iPhone 6s.
 This phone has a decent built-in camera.
 Obviously, I have this one usually with me, while its also easy to grab and take a photo with.
+For photos I want to potentially process in Lightroom, I of course use the Lightroom app.

-3 A Sony RX100.
+3 Light-weight, involving A Sony RX100.
 A really compact camera that produces RAW images, while still easily fitting in my pocket.
-It definitely takes better photos than the iPhone or the DSX-TX30, but it is amazingly compact while still sporting a Carl Zeiss lens.
+It definitely takes better photos than the iPhone, but it is amazingly compact while still sporting a Carl Zeiss lens.
 I also have a Hydronalin MPK-RX100 Pro underwater housing for this camera, that allows me to use it underwater.

-4 A Sony A6500 with assorted Sony lenses:
+4 Mid-weight, involving a Sony A6500 with assorted Sony lenses:

 - E 16-70mm F/4 ZA Vario-Tessar T*